qualiaMachine/deep-learning-intro/episodes/2-keras.Rmd

 _________________________________________________________________
 ```
 The model has 83 trainable parameters.

 If you increase the number of neurons in the hidden layer the number of
 trainable parameters in both the hidden and output layer increases or
-decreases accordingly of neurons.
+decreases in accordance with the number of neurons added.
+Each extra neuron has 4 weights connected to the input layer, 1 bias term, and 3 weights connected to the output layer.
+So in total 8 extra parameters.

-The name in quotes within the string `Model: "model_1"` may be different in your view; this detail is not important.
+*The name in quotes within the string `Model: "model_1"` may be different in your view; this detail is not important.*

 #### (optional) Keras Sequential vs Functional API
 3. This implements the same model using the Sequential API: